Do you feel like you spend time and effort saving money… only to find your bank balance stagnating?

 Sometimes the thrill of the hunt influences how much we actually like (and will use) an item.

-Recent news stories also call into question the trustworthiness of these markdowns.
+Some reports also call into question the trustworthiness of these markdowns.
 There’s a good chance those shoes were never sold for $50 and the so-called markdown is just to trick customers into thinking they’ve found a deal.

 The treatment: No, you don’t have to completely swear off the clearance rack.
 But try to remove the deal mentality from your decision-making process.